4. Experimental Construction of TTT and Phase Diagrams

 |Why do we need thermoanalysis when we have dilatometry?
 Simple: dilatometry doesn't always work.
 For example, two different phases might happen to have about the same density and then would not show up in dilatometry.
 Also, you need sizeable samples with a defined geometry (typically a rod) to get good results.|

-any shape might be good enough.
+small samples in any shape might be good enough.
 The procedure can be simple, too.
-You can get
+You can

-good data already by just measuring the temperature of your sample as it cools
+get good data already by just measuring the temperature of your sample as it cools down naturally

 For pure iron you will get curves like this one: